joshb019919/Web-Socket-Data-Access/README.md

 This server operates asynchronously and can handle 1000+ clients doing random operations simultaneously.

+Given the expectation specifications (shown below but not included as file), I am assuming that shared read locks are not necessary given that their command JSON does not request a lock.

 ### Usage

 * Will only work at ws://localhost:8008/ws